 Into Photography?
 Find Something Different or Unique to Shoot

 Are you tired of taking pictures of the same old airplanes?
 Me neither, but if you’re in a rut, or if you always go to the same airport to take photos, make an effort to get out of your comfort zone.
 Try a new airport, or grab a new lens for the camera.
 Or go completely wild and switch gears from shooting airliners to something else, like historic aircraft.
 Doing something new and different will keep things fresh.

 Join a Local Aero Club or Aviation Group

 If flying is beyond your budget, keep the interest alive and make new friends by joining the local flight club or aviation group.
 Whether it’s a plane spotting group, a local EAA Chapter, an R/C airplane club, or the local airport advisory board, it’s a good time to get involved!

+Go to Sun ‘N Fun or Oshkosh.
+You won't regret it.
 If you’re going on vacation at least once this year, pick a new destination that you can fly to easily.
-Try one of these popular but still relatively low-key vacation spots.